Pornhub Shuts Down Access in Oklahoma Over Age Verification

 As XBIZ reported in March, the law seems to have been crafted specifically to prevent anyone from viewing adult content, rather than to protect children.

-At the time, the bill’s sponsor, Republican Senator Jerry Alvord, praised similar measures in other states because they “have seen Pornhub exit completely” as the laws “make it difficult for them to do business.”
+At the time, the bill’s sponsor, Republican Senator Jerry Alvord, praised similar measures in other states for driving Pornhub to “exit completely” by making it difficult for the company to do business.

 Republican Representative Toni Hasenbeck, who sponsored the state House version, added, “I think this is going to put some impetus on those entities that are dealing in pornography to make some difficult choices.”

-According to Aylo’s statement, experience has demonstrated that such laws only serve to drive consumers to access porn through potentially more dangerous avenues.
+According to Aylo’s statement, such laws only serve to drive consumers to access porn through potentially more dangerous avenues.

 “Unless properly enforced, users will simply access non-compliant sites or find other methods of evading these laws,” the company said.
 “This is not speculation.
 We have seen how this scenario plays out in the United States.
 In Louisiana last year, Pornhub was one of the few sites to comply with the new law.
 Since then, our traffic in Louisiana dropped approximately 80 percent.
 These people did not stop looking for porn.
 They just migrated to darker corners of the internet that don't ask users to verify age, that don't follow the law, that don't take user safety seriously, and that often don't even moderate content.
 In practice, the laws have just made the internet more dangerous for adults and children.”